 Guide to a Family Road Trip in France

-So often as parents we get extremely stressed about the prospect of a family holiday – especially when there’s 6 of you!
+So often, as parents, we get extremely stressed about the prospect of a family holiday – especially when there are 6 of you!
 Yet, with proper planning and a good destination in mind, there’s absolutely no need for a family holiday to cause you any (more) grey hairs.

-One of the best destinations in Europe for a family trip in France.
-Not only is it just a short plane ride from the UK, but France is also extremely family-friendly with restaurants being incredibly welcoming and delicious cake shops around every corner that the kids will adore.
+One of the best destinations when planning a driving tour of Europe for a family trip is France.
+Not only is it just a short plane ride from the UK, but France is also extremely family-friendly, with restaurants being incredibly welcoming and delicious cake shops around every corner that the kids will adore.

 Indeed, one of the best ways to explore and enjoy France is to plan your own family road trip, taking in the best towns and regions along the way to somewhere like Paris.
 Just think, how excited will the kids be if they know they’re going on an epic trip to Disneyland Paris?

-Now it’s even easier with companies like Auto Europe offering one-way car hire, where you can drop your car rental in a different location to your original pick-up location.
-Make sure you contact the company directly if you need additional equipment such as car seats, as these won’t come as standard.
+Now it’s even easier with companies like Auto Europe offering one-way car hire, where you can drop off your car rental in a different location to your original pick-up location.
+Ensure you contact the company directly if you need additional equipment such as car seats, as these won’t come as standard.

-Of course, a road trip doesn’t have to be planned to a strict itinerary – sometimes the best road trips are simply defined by just a destination or your fellow travel companions.
-However, unless you have lots of time, there will be some planning required – especially in terms of accommodation and airports.
+Of course, a road trip doesn’t have to be planned to a strict itinerary – sometimes, the best road trips are defined by just a destination or your fellow travel companions.
+However, unless you have lots of time, some planning will be required, especially in accommodation and airports.

 Planning can be really fun if you get the kids involved – let them choose a restaurant or day out – guaranteed they will adore helping you out and get excited about the trip!
-Using a route planner or even just Google Maps is super helpful; just add all the places you’d like to visit and it will map out the best route – I also check the options for ‘avoid motorways’ and ‘avoid tolls’ because what’s the fun in being stuck on motorways when you could be exploring small countryside roads, discovering hidden towns you would never have otherwise come across!
+Using a route planner or even just by typing into Google Maps ‘driving tour Europe‘, you’ll discover some great routes which are super helpful; add all the places you’d like to visit, and it will map out the best route – I also check the options for ‘avoid motorways’ and ‘avoid tolls’ because what’s the fun in being stuck on motorways when you could be exploring small countryside roads, discovering hidden towns you would never have otherwise come across!

-Bordeaux is considered one of the most bike-friendly cities in the world, making it perfect for renting a bike and exploring the sights.
+Bordeaux is considered one of the most bike-friendly cities globally, making it perfect for renting a bike and exploring the sights.
 More famously, Bordeaux is known as one of the most famous fine wine regions in the world.
 Many chateaux now open their doors to families, offering unique family-friendly wine tasting experiences.
-This typically involves teaching children about the principles of winemaking via iPod tours, taking part in treasure hunts, tasting grape juice and educating on the effects of alcohol.
+This typically involves teaching children about the principles of winemaking via iPod tours, taking part in treasure hunts, tasting grape juice and educating them on the effects of alcohol.

-Not far from Bordeaux is the charming wine village of Saint Emilion, which overlooks famous vineyards that were originally planted by the Romans.
-This world heritage site is steeped in prehistoric history and is one of the most unique sites in all of France.
+Not far from Bordeaux is the charming wine village of Saint Emilion, which overlooks the famous vineyards that the Romans originally planted.
+This world heritage site is steeped in prehistoric history and is one of France’s unique sites.
 Beautiful churches, ruins and limestone buildings line the cobbled streets – a must-visit if you’re in the area if only for a quick peek at its magic or for a quick lunch or coffee.

-The Dordogne region is located just beside Bordeaux, and is widely known as the ‘valley of 1000 castles’.
-This region is full of cultural activities for the kids to explore and learn – from canoeing down the Dordogne River and discovering magical castles, to visiting breath-taking gardens and landscapes.
+The Dordogne region is located just beside Bordeaux and is widely known as the ‘valley of 1000 castles’.
+This region is full of cultural activities for the kids to explore and learn – from canoeing down the Dordogne River and discovering magical castles to visiting breathtaking gardens and landscapes.
 A must-do on our list is to explore the prehistoric cave paintings located at the heart of the Vezére Valley – the cave paintings are thought to be over 17,000 years old!
-Since there is so much to offer, we plan to stay the night in one of Dordogne’s picturesque medieval towns to truly experience the ‘region untouched by the time’.
+Since there is so much to offer, we plan to stay the night in one of Dordogne’s picturesque medieval towns to experience the ‘region untouched by the time truly’.